1995parham/dotfiles/docs/home.md

 I have installed [freenas](https://freenas.org/) on a separate VM and its web management interface is available on `http://192.168.73.106/` with `root` access.

-## vSphere 6.5
+## vSphere
-Each physical server has vSphere 6.7 installed and they are not connected to the vCenter.
+Each physical server has vSphere 6.7 installed and is connected to vCenter.
-There is no need for vCenter for now.

 ### govc